-It is quite normal to switch teams or be traded a couple of times throughout your career.
 Some players, like Kobe Bryant, Dirk Nowitzki and Tim Duncan have managed to stay with one team throughout their entire career.
-Some other players seem to be unable to stay with one team, and keep going to different teams.
+Others seem to be unable to stay with one team, and keep going to different teams.
 Nate Robinson has even once said that he would like to play for all 30 teams in the NBA.
 But, who are the players that have played for the most different franchises throughout their career?

 Kevin Ollie – 11 franchises

 Ollie started his career in the CBA, before he signed a contract with the Dallas Mavericks in 1997.
 He played for 10 other franchises throughout his career: Orlando Magic (2x), Sacramento Kings, Philadelphia 76ers (3x), New Jersey Nets, Chicago Bulls, Indiana Pacers, Milwaukee Bucks, Seattle Supersonics (2x, once as OKC), Cleveland Cavaliers and the Minnesota Timberwolves.

 Mike James was originally not drafted into the NBA (1998) and he decided to go and play in Europe.
 Three years later, he signed his first NBA contract with the Miami Heat.
 In the years after, he played for the Boston Celtics, Detroit Pistons, Milwaukee Bucks, Houston Rockets, Toronto Raptors, Minnesota Timberwolves, New Orleans Hornets, Washington Wizards, Mavericks and the Chicago Bulls, making it a total of 11 different franchises.